Probiotics LoveThatBug

 You can see that most of the health problems where it has shown to be of use are to do with gastrointestinal tract.

 I include this section for those trying to make a connection between the strain number (or letters) in their probiotic supplement and strains used in medical studies.
+(Note that these are not all probiotic or even associated with humans.
+Some are only found in other animal species.)

 There are hundreds of agencies that have bacterial collections and each one has its own code.
 This list shows the codes given for the identical bacteria by different agencies.